aryarahman2030/aryarahman2030.github.io/_posts/2021-09-23-databases.md

 ---
 layout: post
+title: Databases: SQL and NoSQL
+description: Key-Value, Document, Column-Oriented, Graph, Object.
+MongoDB, Memcached, Redis, Cassandra, Redshift, Snowflake
 ---
-# Databases: SQL and NoSQL

 Databases are huge.
 You’ve gotta know them.
 They’re going to come up all the time, in your work and in your interviews.